grey-dev-0/oaters/docs/development/getting-started-frontend.md

 - System configuration and super admin data
 - Sapphire module tables (tenants, users, roles, permissions)

-**Tenant Database Structure:**
+**Tenant Database Structure ("maxwell" test tenant):**
 - All module data specific to that tenant
 - Shared entities (countries, colors, etc.)
-- Other module tables as they're developed
+- Sample data for testing and development

-> **Note**: If you add additional tenants later, repeat steps 4-6 for each new tenant.
+> **Note**: The test tenant "maxwell" is automatically created and seeded by `CentralAppSeeder`.
+For production use, you can create additional tenants as needed.

 ### 4. Start Laravel Development Server